 North America : Innovation and Leadership Hub

-North America dominated the global Genomics Market in 2024, reaching a market size of USD 26.2 billion.
+North America leads in the Genomics Market size, accounting for over 45% of the global revenue in 2024.
 The U.S. leads in demand for genomic technologies, supported by favorable regulations and government funding initiatives aimed at enhancing precision medicine and personalized healthcare.
 The region's growth is further catalyzed by increasing applications in diagnostics and therapeutics.

 The competitive landscape in North America is characterized by the presence of key players such as Illumina, Thermo Fisher Scientific, and Agilent Technologies.
 These companies are at the forefront of innovation, continuously developing cutting-edge genomic solutions.
 The U.S. is complemented by Canada, which also contributes significantly to the market with its growing biotech sector and collaborative research initiatives.
 The synergy between academia and industry fosters a vibrant ecosystem for genomic advancements.